Essays:

 Dear Reader,

-When I think about my most recent picture book collaboration, NOTHING IN COMMON, written by Kate Hoefler, and when I am asked to describe the book, I have found myself rambling on a bit.
+When I think about my most recent picture book collaboration, NOTHING IN COMMON, written by Kate Hoefler, and when I am asked to describe the book, I have found myself rambling a bit.
 Not entirely sure how to describe it.
 Certainly, it’s a book about two kids, an old man, and a dog.
 There’s also a hot air balloon, and a hint of magic.
 But ultimately, when I think about the book, I think about a question: What does it mean to not have something in common with another person?

 Structurally, this is a story about two kids, introverts perhaps, who go out looking for something that has been lost.
 But also, this is also a story about two kids who are very good at something.
 They are good at noticing.
 Noticing other people.
 Noticing strangers.
 Noticing the world around them.
 And as the story unfolds, it turns out they are both very good at something else— caring.
 Caring about other people.
 Caring about strangers, and in this way, caring about the world around them.